quantumJLBass/boa-fraud/profiles/addresses/US/STATES/NORTH CAROLINA/1552 UNION RD, STE C, GASTONIA, NC, 28054-5523/1552 UNION RD, STE C, GASTONIA, NC, 28054-5523.md

 
 Share
 Response from the owner 6 months ago
 Amanda, thanks for trusting C&F Mortgage to handle your home financing needs.
-We’re thrilled you had a great experience with us!
+We're thrilled you had a great experience with us!

 Jessica Duncan